|Dr. Elhanon Row, 1887|

 |Elhanon Row, 1850s|

 After completing his common school education, Elhanon taught for a time in the public schools of Alexandria.
-He attended classes at the University of Virginia 1856-57 and received his degree in medicine from the University of Pennsylvania in 1858.
+He attended classes at the University of Virginia 1856-57 and received his degree in medicine from the medical school of the University of Pennsylvania in 1858.

 His medical practice in Orange was just barely established when Virginia seceded from the Union in April 1861.
 On May 4 he joined Company I of the Sixth Virginia Cavalry, the "Orange Rangers."
 In February 1862 he was named as assistant surgeon at the hospital established at Orange Court House.
 The following month he transferred to the Fourteenth Virginia Cavalry, where he served as regimental surgeon for the remainder of the war.
 Coincidentally, Company H of the Fourteenth was comprised largely of young men from Rockbridge County, including uncles and other relatives of young Lizzie Houston, my great grandmother.